entando/frontend-libraries/packages/entando-utils/README.md

 The resulting string is prepended by a `?`, or empty if no query string could be generated.

+### setCurrentLocale(locale)

+Sets the current locale for the formattedText method.

+### formattedText(id, defaultMessage, values) [IntlMessageFormat]

+Returns a `IntlMessageFormat` object containing the translation for the given message id.

 ---

 ## React Helpers